maxlambrecht/rust-spiffe/spiffe-rustls/README.md

 ---

+## Security Considerations

+### Certificate Verification

+* Certificates are verified against the trust bundle set delivered by the Workload API
+* Only certificates with exactly **one** SPIFFE ID URI SAN are accepted (per SPIFFE spec)
+* The verifier automatically selects the correct trust domain based on the peer's SPIFFE ID
+* Authorization runs **after** cryptographic verification succeeds

+### Trust Domain Policy

+The `TrustDomainPolicy` is a **defense-in-depth** mechanism.
+The primary trust model comes from the bundle set delivered by the Workload API.
+When SPIFFE federation is configured, the Workload API provides bundles for multiple trust domains, and the policy allows you to restrict which of those bundles are actually used during certificate verification.

+### Authorization

+By default, the builder accepts any SPIFFE ID (authentication only, no authorization).
+Use `authorizer::exact()` or `authorizer::trust_domains()` to restrict which SPIFFE IDs are accepted.
+Use `authorizer::any()` explicitly if you want to make it clear that authorization is performed at another layer (e.g., application-level RBAC).

+---

 ## Notes

 * Examples rely exclusively on the SPIFFE Workload API; they do not start or configure SPIRE.
 * Standard TLS name (SNI) verification still applies; the DNS name must match the certificate SAN.
+* Material updates are atomic; new handshakes use the latest material without blocking.

 ---